Tiaraha-funny/birthday-app/readme.md

 ### **Structure**
-In this project, I create a birthday application with pure vanilla Javascript.
-This app will show us whose person is the closest to have their birthday.
-These are the steps that I did:
+In this project, I created a birthday application with pure vanilla Javascript.
+This app shows us whose person is the closest to have their birthday.
+These are the steps how I built it:

 1- I created a fetch function to fetch all the people's birthday from the people.json file by using an async function.